JakubWabinski/TactileMaps/README.md

-# ThematicTactileMaps
+# TactileMaps
-Repository related with the automatic tactile map generation project
+Repository of tactile maps that I have created or co-created

 # File descriptions:
 - GraphicMapVariant.pdf >> the resulting graphic map variant used as an underlay for the final product.